 How to Write a Check From an Online Bank Account

-Knowing how to write a check is still an important skill to know… even though we’re all writing fewer checks than ever.
+Even though we’re all writing fewer checks than ever, knowing how to write a check is still important.
 Debit cards and online banking have all but eliminated the need for this tedious payment process.

 If you have to make a payment with a check — for something like rent or an odd bill — and all you have is an online bank account that doesn’t issue checkbooks, you usually still have the ability to write checks.